shafy/shafyy/content/post/startup-theory-ex-post.md

 My point is - if it doesn't work out, at least it didn't work out on the terms you set.

+Comments or just want to tell me that I suck?
+Great, please post to this [Twitter thread](https://twitter.com/canolcer/status/1163872555251490816).